 LINQ to ADO.NET means using LINQ queries on objects in ADO.NET.
-The LINQ to ADO.NET will give us a chance to write LINQ queries on the enumerable objects in ADO.NET and the LINQ to ADO.NET is having three types of LINQ technologies available those are LINQ to Dataset, LINQ to SQL and LINQ to Entities.
+The LINQ to ADO.NET will give us a chance to write LINQ queries on the enumerable objects in ADO.NET, and the LINQ to ADO.NET has three types of LINQ technologies available LINQ to Dataset, LINQ to SQL, and LINQ to Entities.

 Following is the syntax of writing LINQ queries on ADO.NET objects.